jmynes/TxtDir/README.md

 Running this bash script will prompt the user to pick a root directory, and (if permissable) write the directories and sub-directories from a formatted .txt file to the chosen root directory.

+Commands supported:

+	c	Clear the terminal
+	h	Displays this message
+	l	Displays the legend, formatting fors plan.txt p	Prompts the user for a root directory q	Quits and prints Goodbye!

 ## Execution Example

 ```